derv82/wifite2/README.md

 Wifite is designed specifically for the latest version of [**Kali** Linux](https://www.kali.org/).
 [ParrotSec](https://www.parrotsec.org/) is also supported.

 NetHunter (Android) is also widely supported by wifite, but it will require a custom kernel with modules support and various patches for injection in order to work.
-Tested working like a charm on Android 10 (Q).
+Tested working like a charm on Android 10 (Q), Android 11 (R) and Android 12 (S).

 More information regarding [ Android: **NetHunter** ](https://gitlab.com/kalilinux/nethunter) is found there and you should also take a look at the [ **NetHunter WIKI** ](https://www.kali.org/docs/nethunter/) which is more up to date then [ Nethunter.com ](https://nethunter.com).